 Are you looking to work some extra hours on weekends?
 Are you interested in supplementing your income or juggling your schedule to work when it’s convenient for you?
-Why work weekends?
+Why work during weekends?
 There are many reasons to look for a weekend job.
-For example, some individuals need to supplement their income from their Monday-Friday traditional work schedule position.
+For example, some individuals need to supplement the income from their Monday–Friday position.

 Other workers with children have a partner who is available at the weekend to care for their children, giving them availability to work.
 Students with heavy class schedules during the week may choose to allocate weekend hours to paid employment.
 Still, others prefer to schedule their working hours on the weekend, freeing up weekdays for other activities.

 Types of Available Jobs